Use this Daily To Do Sheet Printable to get more done each day!

 I’ve rewashed more loads of laundry than I would like to count.
 They didn’t get moved to the dryer quick enough and lost there “fresh scent”… And no one has time for that!

-I assume most Mom’s can relate so I created this Daily To Do Sheet printable to help out!
+I assume most women can relate so I created this Daily To Do Sheet Printable to help out!

 A quick note: This is not an event calendaring printable.
-I use my phone and iCalendar to plan my appointments, kids sports, date night, etc…
+I use my phone to plan my appointments, kids sports, date night, etc…

 Use this printable for tasks that need to be done at home.